• Hold Your Peace

 • Love Your Enemies

-Love your enemies (Matthew 5:43-48; Luke 6: 27-35).
-(RB 4.
-31)
+Love your enemies (Matthew 5:43-48; Luke 6: 27-35)

 Loving your enemies sounds like a nice idea until you actually have enemies yourself.

 An enemy is not merely someone with whom you disagree.
-You can disagree with your friends passionately and perpetually.
+You can disagree passionately with friends on all sorts of topics, as long as you have something more important in common.

 Nor is an enemy an opponent in a game.
-An opponent recognizes the same rules you do.
+An opponent recognizes the same boundaries you do and does not harm you in real life.

-Christian love does set aside the self-interest of the moment for the good of the other person.
+We know that “the Lord disciplines those he loves” (Hebrews 12:6; Proverbs 3: 12).
+Therefore a Christian concept of love includes setting boundaries and enforcing standards.
+Love sets aside the self-interest of the moment for the good of the other person.
 But the good of the other person is not always what that person demands.
 When someone wants something that is not good, you say no, for love’s sake.

-God himself promises to reward us if we behave well toward those who behave badly toward us.
 Nothing anyone can say will ever make this easy, but the Holy Spirit can make it possible.

 Home » Holy Spirit